pgEdge/spock/README.md

 ## Usage

-This section describes basic usage of the spock replication extension.
+This section describes basic usage of the Spock replication extension.

 ### Quick setup